IBM/opensource-ai-workshop/docs/lab-2/README.md

 VSCode, and `continue` are all working correctly.

 !!! troubleshooting
     If Continue is taking a long time to respond, restart Visual Studio Code.
-If that doesn't resolve your issue, restart Ollama.
+If that doesn't resolve your issue, restart `ollama`.

 If you would like to go deeper with `continue`, take a look at the [official Continue.dev how-to guide](https://docs.continue.dev/how-to-use-continue).
 Its worth taken the moment if you want, otherwise, when you get home and try this on your own